linyinfeng/angrr/README.md

 If you are a heavy user of [nix-direnv](https://github.com/nix-community/nix-direnv), you might find that auto GC roots of projects not accessed for a long time won't be automatically removed, leading to many old store paths can not being garbage collected.

-This tool simply deletes auto GC roots based on the modified time of their symbolic link target.
+This tool simply deletes auto GC roots based on the **modification time(last modified date)** of their symbolic link target.

 ## Usage